Create Pipelines using SQL

 • A preview session continues until 2 minutes have passed or 30 records are sampled, whichever comes first.

-4. The destination that your pipeline sends data to is defined in the INSERT INTO statement.
+4. The sink that your pipeline sends data to is defined in the INSERT INTO statement.
 If a stream by that name doesn’t exist yet, Decodable will create the output stream for you.

 When specifying columns in an INSERT INTO statement you must do one of the following: